Pikkachau/C.A.F.E./README.md

 ## What you can use it for!
 - Force chatbot to love you
-- Make the AI stop doing someone you dont like
+- Make the AI stop doing something you dont like
 - Debug your chatbot to see how it reacts to situations without needing to waste time making the situation happen